dvale04/CS4390Hw/hw2/README.md

 ## CS 4390 - Fall 2025

 ## Data Flow Analysis Assignment
-- This assignment implements two data flow analyses using the worklist algorithm:
+- This assignment extends data flow analysis implementation byt Adrian Sampson from course on programming language implementation.
+I implemented two data flow analyses using the worklist algorithm:
 1. **Reaching Definitions Analysis** - Checks the assignments that define the current values of variables
 2. **Available Expressions Analysis** - Checks which expressions have already been computed in the execution at a program point